ask5/awesome_recipes/README.md

 # awesome_recipes

-Recipe web app developed using React/Redux for frontend and Django rest framework for backend api.
+Recipe web app developed using React/Redux for frontend, and Django rest framework for backend api.

 ## Requirements